-Stop 7: Hverarönd Geothermal Area, Mývatn, and Dettifoss Waterfall
+Ring Road Roadtrip Stop 7 // Hverarönd Geothermal Area, Mývatn,

 Our next day was a series of stops that just continued to convince us we were on another planet, and Hverarönd was on a planet that smelled terrible…like sulfur and burnt hair.
 But!
 It looks pretty awesome, right?
 Mars!

 Luckily, our next AirBnb totally made up for the sociopaths from the night before.
 We stayed on a gorgeous farm in Akureyri, saw an amazing midnight sunset (that never really fully set), and woke up to a brand new baby Viking horse, who was born while we were sleeping.

 (Which only came together thanks to our Trawire connection, WiFi is rough in Iceland!)

 Though the Blue Lagoon gets all the glory, Inga recommended we meet up with her and Liz from Young Adventuress for an afternoon of relaxing at Laugarvatn Fontana, which was amazing.
 The biggest complaint about the Blue Lagoon is that it can be annoyingly overcrowded, but not here.
 We happily kicked back with room to spare and cocktails in hand.
 After we’d successfully wrinkled ourselves, Siggi, the owner, grabbed a shovel and told us to follow him outside into the rain.

 Because I hadn’t died in Reyðarfjörður, I assumed it wasn’t my time.
 My gut instinct was correct—he just wanted to treat us to the traditional rúgbrauð, or Icelandic rye bread, experience.